wazo-platform/wazo-terraform/README.md

-# Install XiVO with Terraform
+# Install Wazo with Terraform

-This repo install and configure XiVO as a HA service on AWS (Amazon Cloud) or Openstack.
+This repo install and configure Wazo as a HA service on AWS (Amazon Cloud) or Openstack.
 The login for the web interface is **xivo** by default.

 Requirements